 - Suicidal thoughts

-Withdrawal symptoms can vary not just on the severity, but also on duration.
+Withdrawal symptoms can vary not just on the severity, but also in duration.
 Generally, withdrawal symptoms will subside after the third week.
 It is usually at its worst in the first 3 to 5 days.
-Once physical symptoms subside, patients are left with aches and pains, as well as insomnia and depression.
+Once physical symptoms subside, patients feel aches and pains, as well as insomnia and depression.
 Sadly enough, any detox that is this lengthy and uncomfortable often results in hopelessness, which leads to relapse.

 Another successful way to detox from Suboxone that is gaining popularity and notoriety is the rapid anesthesia method of Suboxone detox.
 The most successful and renowned process for this type of detox is the Waismann Method®.

 During the Waismann Method of rapid anesthesia for Suboxone, detox patients are carefully monitored in a private ICU room of an accredited hospital.
 During the process, the patient is anesthetized for a period of 45-90 minutes under the care of a quadruple board-certified MD and his team of medical professionals.
 This accelerated method bypasses the most uncomfortable and unbearable part of the Suboxone withdrawal symptoms.
 By the time the patient wakes up from their sleep-induced state, the worst of the withdrawal effects are over.
 They are more ready for the next phase of their treatment program.